Islamic State leader Abu Bakr al-Baghdadi dead after high-risk US raid in Syria

 Trump has recently been accused of abandoning the Kurds following a decision to pull back most of the US forces in northern Syria that had provided a deterrent against the Turks across the border.

-The raid targeting Baghdadi took place outside of the area where the U.S. military - which began airstrikes on Islamic State positions in Syria in 2014 and established a ground mission the following year - has focused its campaign in recent years.
+The raid targeting Baghdadi took place outside of the area where the US military - which began airstrikes on Isis positions in Syria in 2014 and established a ground mission the following year - has focused its campaign in recent years.
 But there have been occasional US attacks on militant targets in Idlib, including an airstrike last month.

 According to Javed Ali, a former White House senior director for counterterrorism, the death of Baghdadi would be a "huge blow."
 But, like the killing of al-Qaida leader Osama bin Laden by US forces in 2011, it "will not lead to strategic defeat," he said.
-Ali noted that the Islamic State has proved resilient despite the physical loss of its caliphate.
+Ali noted that Isis has proved resilient despite the physical loss of its caliphate.